-Boris Johnson: Robert Buckland appointed new Welsh secretary
+Boris Johnson: Welsh Secretary Robert Buckland took job because PM quit

 Sir Robert entered parliament in 2010 when he won the South Swindon seat, having stood unsuccessfully there and in Welsh constituencies at earlier elections.

-He served as Solicitor General for England and Wales under David Cameron - the beginning of a seven-year stint in government.
+He served as solicitor general for England and Wales under David Cameron - the beginning of a seven-year stint in government.

-In July 2019 he joined the cabinet when Boris Johnson made him Lord Chancellor and secretary of state for justice.
+In July 2019 he joined the cabinet when Boris Johnson made him lord chancellor and secretary of state for justice.

 He was not the first lawyer turned politician from Llanelli to occupy the ancient office: Labour's Elwyn Jones did it in the 1970s.

-"To be the second Llanelli boy to be a Lord Chancellor is quite something," Sir Robert told BBC Wales in 2021.
+"To be the second Llanelli boy to be a lord chancellor is quite something," Sir Robert told BBC Wales in 2021.

 He was fired, and replaced by Dominic Rabb, in the September 2021 reshuffle.